-- 3.6.28 Existing green space provision in AVL largely satisfies the Core Strategy quantitative provision standards and overall provides considerably more green space than the standard requires when assessed against the existing population of the area.
-This is mainly a result of the extensive areas of natural green space which lie along the River Aire corridor.
-The number of children's equipped play facilities and outdoor sports provision in the area also satisfy the Core Strategy standard.
-The quantity of civic space, focused around the Leeds Dock development and the canal towpath meets the standard within the city centre. - 3.6.29 Parks and gardens and allotments are the only two types of green space which significantly fall short of the quantity standard and outdoor sport provision does so marginally.
+- 3.6.29 Parks and gardens and allotments are the only two types of green space which significantly fall short of the quantity standard and outdoor sport provision does so marginally.
 However, it should be noted that a large community park (East End Park) and a city park (Temple Newsam) lie in close proximity to the plan area and fulfil some of the open space needs of the existing population and proposed housing development in the area. - 3.6.30 The quality of green spaces is a significant issue, with the majority of sites failing to satisfy the required standard (when surveyed).
 Overall the average quality of green space sites in the assessment was 4 (out of 10) compared to the Core Strategy standard of 7.
 Six out of the seven civic spaces satisfy the required quality standard.

-5 Includes junior pitch (0.5 ha) within parks and gardens site which is not included in totals to avoid double counting.
+&lt;sup>6 Includes junior pitch (0.5 ha) within parks and gardens site which is not included in totals to avoid double counting.

-6 Total excludes children's play facilities which are located within other green space sites.
+&lt;sup>7 Total excludes children's play facilities which are located within other green space sites.